Technigo/project-chatbot/README.md

 ## The problem

-Watched the lessons and googled for understanding how to make it work.
-Started by checking out the PizzaBot a little bit for inspiration then headed on to doing the 1-5 iterations.
+Started by watching some examples of chatbots and trying to figure out what the bot should chat about.
+During the dummy content phase it became a bartender bot with the idea to serve some virtual drink.
 The plan evolved during the iterations, made some changes along the way.
-Tried to add as much variety as we could technology wise regarding the task req.
-Added images and sound.
+Tried to add as much variety as possible technology wise for learning purposes, like added images and sound.

-If we had more time I think we would've wanted to add more dialogue options and more techniques.
+If there was more time adding more dialogue options and more techniques would be focused.

 ## View it live